Offline mode : How to fix most games

 Gameplay

 For gameplay, this one highly depends on the game & its genre.
 Obviously, we can't fully make inherently online-only genres like battle royale & MMO offline-only - maybe their practice modes could but never the important multiplayer stuff these games are really designed for.
-At best, we should make those online-dependent genres work on user-controlled servers.
+At the very least, we should make those online-dependent genres work on user-controlled servers.

 Obviously, this refers to making offline play possible for games, and since this is so simple, here's the relevant part : Just make it so it can be played offline by default, but leave event attendance & (maybe) in-app purchases limited to those who plays while having internet access.
 We already have the assets & the data in place, we should also give the game the offline mode it so deserves.